josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🥀_loneliness_as_a_system.md

 ## 🏮 Footer

-*Loneliness as a System* is a living node of the Polaris Protocol.
+*🥀 Loneliness as a System* is a living node of the Polaris Protocol.
 It documents how isolation can be structured as policy and culture, turning the human need for belonging into a containment tool.

 > 📡 Cross-references: